 Sabah’s private school scene looks nothing like what you find on the peninsula.
-The state has 33 registered private schools: 18 private primary schools, 8 private secondary schools, 5 international schools, and 2 expatriate schools.
+The state has 33 schools registered with the Ministry of Education (Kementerian Pendidikan Malaysia) under the SMIPS directory: 18 private primary schools, 8 private secondary schools, 5 international schools, and 2 expatriate schools.
 That primary-heavy split is unusual.
 In Selangor or KL, international schools outnumber everything else.
 In Sabah, the balance flips because of a network of Seventh-day Adventist (SDA) mission schools that have been operating in rural communities for decades.

 These SDA schools, concentrated around the Kota Marudu district in northern Sabah, serve indigenous Kadazandusun and Rungus communities in areas where government school access can be limited by geography.
 They are small, typically under 200 students, and run on modest budgets.
 They follow the Malaysian national curriculum but operate as registered private institutions.
 Their existence gives Sabah a private school profile unlike any other state.